 Winter Break Housing Requests on Voyager

-To request a late stay or early arrival for housing, please go to Voyager and click on “Student Services” and then “Request for Housing”.
-You’ll provide your reason for staying, the dates you’ll be on campus, and details about why you’ll need to stay.
-If you’re staying/leaving multiple times over break, you’ll need to complete a separate request for each date range you’ll be on campus.
+To request an early arrival for housing, please go to Voyager and click on “Student Services” and then “Request for Housing”.
+You’ll provide your reason for arriving early, the dates you’ll be on campus, and details about why you’ll need to stay.

 Early arrival requests for winter term must be submitted no later than, Wednesday, December 12, 2018.

 Winter athletes, December Opera Intensive, and D-Term registered students should not submit a request through Voyager unless you are planning to stay additional dates outside of the dates of your program.

 To view the status of your housing request, you can view it through your Voyager account.

 Costs for winter break housing are as follows: